 Allow the Curtain to Dry Completely

 Are you thinking of dying your curtains?
 Dying screens can be a fun way to change the look and feel of a room, but there are a few things you should keep in mind.
 One of the most important is to allow the curtain to dry completely after coloring.
 If you don’t, the colorant may not take evenly, or it may bleed onto other surfaces in the room.

 To dye your curtains, first, gather all of the supplies you’ll need.
 This includes the curtains themselves, a dye that is appropriate for your fabric type, a bucket or large bowl, water, vinegar, and salt.
 Dissolve the salt in some water and set it aside.
 Fill the bucket or bowl with enough hot water to cover your curtains and add the vinegar.
 Add enough colorant to make a solution that is about as dark as you want your final product to be.

 Hang the curtain panel from a sturdy rod.
 If you’re using a standard curtain panel, it will likely have metal grommets around the top edge.
 The grommets should fit over the hanging rod.
 If your curtain doesn’t have grommets, make small holes in the top edge of the fabric to thread the hanging rod through.

-In conclusion, dyeing curtains is a relatively easy process that can dramatically change the look of a room.
+In conclusion, coloring curtains is a relatively easy process that can dramatically change the look of a room.
 By following the steps outlined in this article, you can dye your curtains any color you desire and create a look that is uniquely your own.